 EuroVelo 8 is currently planned to run some 4500 kilometres on the European mainland, from Cadiz in Spain to Athens in Greece.
-Our stretch is just 116 kilometres from Meyrargues to Draguignan and Les Arcs.
+Our stretch is around 175 kilometres from Plan d’Orgon to Draguignan and Les Arcs.
 Our website digs deep to give you all the details.

-Our patch here in Provence verte consists of around 116 kilometres.
-This runs from Meyrargues in the west to Les Arcs in the east.
+Meyrargues and Les Arcs are important.
 Each of these towns are accessible by regional trains which allow bicycles on board without prior booking.
 Details about getting to our region by train and bike can be found here.
-In Draguignan, the EV8 continues east towards Grasse, Nice and Italy.
-But since there is a good cycleway from Draguignan to Les Arcs, Vigne a Vélo, we complete our stretch using this.
-Meanwhile we’ll be keeping an eye on developments between Draguignan and Nice.
+Note that, in Draguignan, the EV8 continues east towards Grasse, Nice and Italy.

 Rians to Varages 18kms